-MEMORANDUM OF AGREEMENT 1 Re: Contracting Out
+MEMORANDUM OF AGREEMENT #1 Re: Contracting Out

 The Employer agrees not to contract out bargaining unit work to any outside agency which would result in the laying off of employees in the bargaining unit.
+No later than 90 days prior to the expiry of the collective agreement, the Employer shall notify the Union if it intends to contract out any bargaining unit work that would result in layoffs.

-This Memorandum of Agreement will expire on January 19th, 2019.
+This Memorandum of Agreement will expire on April 30, 2022.

-MEMORANDUM OF AGREEMENT 2 Re: Job Sharing
+MEMORANDUM OF AGREEMENT #2 Re: Registered Nurses